hzeller/rc-screen/README.md

 Here a (bad quality recorded) example: https://www.youtube.com/watch?v=lvHZYmplDkQ

-There is no PCB or something, just directly raster-boarded:
+There is no PCB or something, just directly raster-boarded; the screen is a IKEA Tupplur blind.

 ![Screen Assembly][assembly]